Thoughtscript/academic_papers/README.md

 The original paper demonstrates not only the coherence of a philosophical position deemed incoherent but also how it can be distilled into a diagram (à la C.S.
 Pierce's Existential Graphs or Feynman's Quantum Field Diagrams).

+I gesture at what might be the first noun-less proto-language.

 ```
 * Connection Theory
 ```